alan247/UD-Log-Analysis/README.md

 ```

 ###  Ready to create the reports!
-1. Move `create_reports.py` into the vagrant folder.
+1. Move `create_reports.py` into the vagrant directory.
 2. In your virtual machine, make sure you are in the vagrant directory `cd /vagrant`
 2. Run the following `python create_reports.py`